Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Drug interactions represent one of the most clinically significant—and most testable—concepts in pharmacology.
+Drug interactions are one of the most clinically significant and most testable concepts in pharmacology.
 You're not just being asked to memorize which drugs don't play well together; you're being tested on the underlying mechanisms that explain why these interactions occur.
-Understanding these mechanisms allows you to predict interactions you've never seen before, which is exactly the kind of applied thinking that separates strong exam performance from rote memorization.
+Understanding these mechanisms lets you predict interactions you've never seen before, which is the kind of applied thinking that separates strong exam performance from rote memorization.

-Many dangerous drug interactions occur when one drug inhibits the cytochrome P450 enzymes responsible for metabolizing another.
-When metabolism slows, drug levels rise—often into toxic ranges.
+Many dangerous drug interactions occur when one drug inhibits the cytochrome P450 (CYP) enzymes responsible for metabolizing another.
+CYP enzymes are a family of liver enzymes that break down a huge proportion of the drugs you'll study.
+When metabolism slows, drug levels rise, often into toxic ranges.

-When drugs act on the same receptor system or neurotransmitter pathway, their combined effect can trigger dangerous physiological responses that neither drug would cause alone.
+When drugs act on the same receptor system or neurotransmitter pathway, their combined effect can trigger dangerous physiological responses that neither drug would cause alone at therapeutic doses.

 Compare: This interaction is unique because it involves two antidepressants that patients might assume are interchangeable.
 Unlike enzyme inhibition interactions, this one occurs at the receptor/neurotransmitter level.
-FRQs often ask about the mechanism of serotonin syndrome—know the triad of altered mental status, autonomic dysfunction, and neuromuscular abnormalities.
+Exam questions often ask about the mechanism of serotonin syndrome, so know that triad well.

 The kidney eliminates many drugs, and interactions that affect renal handling can dramatically alter drug concentrations.
 Drugs that compete for tubular secretion or alter renal blood flow are common culprits.